Fred159/CarND-MPC-Project/README.md

 ![Success Run Capture](https://github.com/Fred159/CarND-Kidnapped-Vehicle-Project/blob/master/Success%20Run.jpg)

 ## Environment
-1. Docker windows
+1. Docker windows toolbox
 2. github online code editor
+3.Visual Studio 2017

 ## References
 1. Udacity class
 2. darienmt
 3. mvirgo
-4. rtsaad
+4. sebastian-sampayo
-5. bguisard
+5. NikolasEnt
-6. sebastian-sampayo

 ## Summary
 * Particle filter is a great algorithm .
 It doesn't linearize the complex vehicle model, it just using probability to approximate the result.
 But it needs a lot of computation.
 How to extract the feature of the efficient particles (weight) is very important thing.